-Probably the best way to get a flavour for the town is by walking along the city walls.
+Probably the best way to get a flavour for the medieval atmosphere of Bad Munstereifel is by walking along the city walls.
 You can walk various sections of the wall around the town and look down into the medieval streets.
 It was also interesting to look out into the hills around the town and imagine what it would have been like to keep watch and protect the town from invaders.
 We parked at the car park on Noethener Str and then walked into the town through the Wallgraben Promenade park.
 From there we took the city wall from the West side right around to the Southern tip at Orcheimer Tor.

 Lovely Medieval Streets

-Thanks to it’s long history, the town is a wonderful place to visit and wander its Medieval streets.
+Thanks to it’s long history, Bad Munstereifel is a great place to visit and wander its Medieval streets.
 From up on the city walls there are some parts of the path that take you among some of the older houses that are part of walls themselves.
 You can imagine what life would have been like in the town hundreds of years ago – it was a living, breathing history lesson.
 Down in the streets, the medieval feel has been maintained even with the renovation for the outlet village.
 The River Erft bubbles it’s way through the middle of the town, adding to the quaint feel.

 As you would expect given it’s medieval history, the town is full of historical architecture.
 At every turn are beautiful, medieval buildings that just add to the wonderful atmosphere of Bad Munstereifel.
 It’s definitely worth a visit to the Roman Catholic Church of Saint Chrysanthus and Daria.
 The church’s history goes back as far as the original medieval monastery.
 The church itself dates back to the 11th Century and it was fully restored in the 1890s.
 Also check out the Rathaus (Town Hall), a gorgeous red building in the heart of the centre.

 The decline of the town was halted through an innovative project that saw the opening of City Outlet Bad Münstereifel in August 2014.
-Mayor Alexander Büttner gave a speech at the ribbon ceremony that highlighted the importance of the project for the people of Bad Münstereifel.
+Mayor Alexander Büttner gave a speech at the ribbon ceremony that highlighted the importance of the project for the people of Bad Munstereifel.
 With the decline of spa guests, as well as reduction in the number of people visiting the town they had to find a way to get more visitors to the city.
 Without it, many local, independent businesses faced an uncertain future.
 The opening of the outlet not only secured the future of most of these local businesses but it also created 250 new jobs, a number that continues to grow.

 City Outlet Bad Munstereifel